phphd/exceptional-matcher/README.md

 ```

 In this example, `CardNumberValidationFailedException` is captured on the `cardNumber` property and all the constraint
 violations from this exception are mapped to this property.
-If there's message specified on the `#[Capture]` attribute,
+If there's a message specified on the `#[Capture]`
-it is ignored in favor of the messages from `ConstraintViolationList`.
+attribute, it is ignored in favor of the messages from `ConstraintViolationList`.

 #### Custom violation formatters